 “The earlier the students get exposure, the broader their exposure will be.
 That’s really going to shape them into what kind of doctor they want to be.
-Our goal is to make competent, ethical practitioners.” -Dr. Kelly Baltazar, Interim Associate Dean of Clinical Education
+Our goal is to make competent, ethical practitioners.”-Dr. Kelly Baltazar, Dean, College of Naturopathic Medicine

 Each term, students build on what they learned previously in clinic shifts.
 Rather than learning all clinical skills in one or two years, you’ll learn in stages over four years, allowing you to refine individual skills and layer them while gradually gaining more responsibility for patient care and diagnosis.

-So, what does that clinic experience look like over the years?
+So, what does that clinical experience look like over the years?

 Year One: Clinical Observation and Career Exploration